-Because of finding TB infected, free-ranging, white-tailed deer in northern Montmorency, northern Alpena, and in Presque Isle Counties, potential high-risk areas were established on March 14, 2018.
+As a result of finding TB infected, free-ranging, white-tailed deer in northern Montmorency, northern Alpena, and in Presque Isle Counties, potential high-risk areas were established on March 14, 2018.
 Only Presque Isle County had cattle within the potential high-risk area.
-There are 31 herds that required testing in this area and to date 23 of these herds have been tested with no finding of disease.
+There were 31 herds that required testing in this area and to date 29 of these herds have been tested with no finding of disease.
+There are two bison herds that remain under quarantine with herd plans in place and are scheduled to test in November 2018.